brettz9/jtlt/README.md

     1. Implement and demo equivalent to applying and calling templates, and root template

+    2. Demo chaining of methods, including equivalents to XQuery's FLWOR (see also Promises to-do)

 2. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each type like `dom()` and `json()`).